acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 18. **PERSONAL DATA**

 18.1 The Supplier may collect and process personal data provided by the Charterer and passengers as necessary for booking services, issuing travel documents, and facilitating travel arrangements.
-This may include names, contact information, passport details, travel itineraries, and other relevant information..
+This may include names, contact information, passport details, travel itineraries, and other relevant information.

-18.2 The Supplier's privacy policy available at [https://www.aero.bid/legal/privacy](https://www.aero.bid/legal/privacy), governs the collection, use, disclosure, and other processing of personal data.
+18.2 The Supplier's [Privacy Policy](/legal/privacy) governs the collection, use, disclosure, and other processing of personal data.
 The privacy policy complies with key UK GDPR principles including:

 - Processing personal data only for specified, explicit and legitimate purposes.
 - Limiting collection and retention of personal data to what is directly relevant and necessary.